jorissimaitis/jorissimaitis.github.io/_pages/about_me.md

 ---
 layout: default
-permalink: /projects/
+permalink: /about/
-title: Projects
+title: About
 nav: true
-nav_order: 2  # Adjust this to place the page in the desired order
+nav_order: 3  # Adjust this to place the page in the desired order
 ---